-You can vote your shares by completing and mailing the enclosed WHITE proxy card to us so that we receive it before 11:59 p.m.
+You can vote your shares by completing and mailing the enclosed proxy card to us so that we receive it before 11:59 p.m.
 (Eastern Time) on Thursday, May 21, 2015.
+If you sign and return your proxy card but do not specify how to vote, we will vote your shares in favor of the ratification of the selection of the independent registered public accounting firm.